 How successful are dental implants?

 By and large, dental implants are placed successfully—in fact, about 97 percent of the time!
 In fact, 90 percent of dental implants are still going strong after 20 years.
 How are these impressive statistics possible?
 We take our time before the procedure, planning every detail as precisely as we can.
 Also, our skilled dentists have years of experience placing dental implants, ensuring that everything is performed correctly each time.
 You can trust that we will do our best to give you the best results for your implants.

 What causes dental implants to fail?

-Although rare, implant failure can occur unfortunately.
-Most often, it happens because of an pre-existing infection in the gums or bone, preventing them from properly surrounding and supporting the implant.
+Although rare, implant failure can occur, unfortunately.
+Most often, it happens because of a pre-existing infection in the gums or bone, preventing them from properly surrounding and supporting the implant.
 To try to avoid this, you need to be honest about your medical history and current conditions with your dentist during your consultation.
 In the longer term, dental implants can fail if they aren’t maintained well over time.
 Although dental implants aren’t susceptible to decay, gum disease and other oral problems can develop and damage the support that your tissues and bone provide for the implants.

 Am I a good candidate for dental implants?